pagkly/Zed/Investopedia3/Order Driven Market.md

 Order Driven Market
 ## What Is an Order Driven Market?

 An order-driven market is a financial market where all buyers and sellers display the prices at which they wish to buy or sell a particular security, as well as the amounts of the security desired to be bought or sold.
-This kind of trading environment is the opposite of a [quote-driven market](https://www.investopedia.com/terms/q/quotedriven.asp), which only displays bids and asks of [designated market makers](https://www.investopedia.com/terms/d/designated-market-maker-dmm.asp) and specialists for the specific security that is being traded.
+This kind of trading environment is the opposite of a [[quote-driven market]](https://www.investopedia.com/terms/q/quotedriven.asp), which only displays bids and asks of [[designated market makers]](https://www.investopedia.com/terms/d/designated-market-maker-dmm.asp) and specialists for the specific security that is being traded.

 ### Key Takeaways